tpoisot/ms_proba_networks/ms/maintext.md

 methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.
-In this paper, we show that several direct and emerging core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12; @pois14]; we conclude by showing how this methodology can be applied to exploit the information contained in the
+In this paper, we show that several direct and emergent core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12; @pois14]; we conclude by showing how this methodology can be applied to exploit the information contained in the